 I didn't know it at the time, but Dallas was once quite a garment manufacturing hub, before most of the American garment industry went overseas.
 What remains are pockets of small sewing rooms and design professionals who produce small batch private label goods.
 These people have refined their craft for years and are incredibly skilled at what they do, but they don't advertise online or in the yellow pages.
 Through word of mouth I found one piece of the puzzle (a pattern maker) who introduced me to another (a cutting room), who suggested a sewing room they trusted, and so on.
 Before I knew it I had a team of other small business owners who were willing to help me make the coats, not to mention a lot of miles on my car.
 And since I was still a full time mom, my little lion assistant went everywhere with me.
 We found every public playground and clean restroom within a 30 mile radius of Dallas!
 With the help of the experienced team I pieced together, I shipped the order to Gilt on time, but more importantly, our products got better.
 Not long afterwards I hired a local web designer to build the first version of littlegoodall.com as a standalone website.

+And we have continued to grow, finding kindred spirits in workrooms all over the world.
 Each artisan who has a part in creating Little Goodall garments is an expert in their area, so the person who sews the welt pockets in our bunny coats has sewn thousands of pockets and knows how to make them in the most precise way.
 The pattern maker knows how to draft the sleeves for optimal freedom of movement, and the lady who creates the layout of the pieces on the fabric knows how to make use of every inch of the material, so there is no waste.
-As a team we are so much greater than me doing it all myself, and sharing the work supports people in our local community.
-It's a win-win!
+As a team we are so much greater than me doing it all myself, and allows me to create new styles too.

 Although we are able to produce more designs than we did in the early years, we are still a small company.
-When you email Little Goodall, you will either get a response from me or my assistant, Serena, and when you receive an order, we have folded and packed it with care.
+When you receive an order, a member of our little team has folded and packed it with care.
 If you have a question or need to exchange sizes, one of us will be happy to help you.
-And if you see us at a trade show during the summer, you can be sure that Carter is probably somewhere nearby enjoying unrestricted tablet time until the show closes for the day and we can explore the city it's being held in.

 Here at Little Goodall, we are raging fans of little people with big personalities, and we strive every day to earn your trust and create products that your kids will love.
 As we continue to grow, I am so thankful for all of you who have been with us from the beginning and all who are new to our family brand.